-Generally, the City shall issue bonds with an average life of approximately ten and one half (10.5) years for general obligation bonds and approximately seventeen to eighteen (17-18) years for revenue bonds.
 General obligation bonds, certificates of obligation, and tax notes may be structured with level principal or level debt service, with a preference towards level principal.
-The structure of bonds issued by the City should approximate level principal on general obligation bonds and level debt service for revenue bonds or general obligation Tax Notes.
 Revenue bonds will typically be structured with level debt service.
 With respect to the issuance of revenue bonds for a stand-alone or self-supporting project, the term of the debt and debt service structure shall be consistent with the useful life of the project and the revenue-generating capability of the project.